apache/royale-docs/working-with-data/item-renderers.md

 Visual representation of data items in lists and other collection components

 Collections of data contain objects or items.
-Several components in Royale, like _List_, _DataGrid_, _TabBar_ or _ButtonBar_, can show collections of data to the user in different ways.
+Several components in [Apache Royale](https://royale.apache.org/), like _List_, _DataGrid_, _TabBar_ or _ButtonBar_, can show collections of data to the user in different ways.
 Those components need to describe each item and adapt the visualization to the data inside each object.
-Apache Royale uses **Item Renderer** components to render, or visualize, each piece of data in each collection object in a collection component.
+[Apache Royale](https://royale.apache.org/) uses **Item Renderer** components to render, or visualize, each piece of data in each collection object in a collection component.

 ## Inline